 - (b) Maintenance of BMPs.
-Every pPerson undertaking any municipal, construction, commercial or industrial activity, development, or any activity or use of ause of a premise Facility shall maintain the BMPs necessary to achieve and maintain compliance with this Article.
-The tenant(s) and operators of lands efon which treatment control BMPs, including but not limited to temporary and post-construction BMPs, have been installed to meet the requirements of this Article or the JRMP shall ensure the maintenance of those BMPs at all times.
+Every Person undertaking any municipal, construction, commercial or industrial activity, development, or any activity or use of a Facility shall maintain the BMPs necessary to achieve and maintain compliance with this Article.
+The tenant(s) and operators of lands on which treatment control BMPs, including but not limited to temporary and post-construction BMPs, have been installed to meet the requirements of this Article or the JRMP shall ensure the maintenance of those BMPs at all times.
 Maintenance of a BMP may be transferred with the following conditions: - 1.
 The District or another public entity may accept responsibility for maintenance of any BMP, under such conditions as the District or other public entity determines are appropriate.
 Where a maintenance obligation is proposed by a public entity other than the District, the District shall be involved in the negotiations with that agency, and in negotiations with the other agencies responsible for issuing permits for the construction and/or maintenance of the BMP.
 In these instances, the District must be identified as a third party beneficiary empowered to enforce any such maintenance agreement. - 2.
-Any Discharger who transfers ownership of a BMP or responsibility for the maintenance of a BMP to another Discharger shall provide written notice of the maintenance obligations associated with that BMP to the District and any new or Aadditional responsible party prior to that transfer.
+Any Discharger who transfers ownership of a BMP or responsibility for the maintenance of a BMP to another Discharger shall provide written notice of the maintenance obligations associated with that BMP to the District and any new or additional responsible party prior to that transfer.
 No transfer of ownership of a BMP or transfer of maintenance responsibilities to a new responsible party may occur without District approval and signed acknowledgements from all parties involved with the transaction. - 3.
 Inspection, Repair and Upgrading of Treatment Control BMPs.
 The Discharger must regularly inspect any treatment control BMPs at manned and unmanned facilities to verify that they are functioning as designed.
 Inspections must be performed at least once a year.
 The Discharger must repair any treatment control BMPs that fail as soon as it is safe to do so.
 If the failure of such a BMP indicates that the BMPs in use are inappropriate or inadequate to the circumstances, the Discharger must modify or upgrade the BMPs to prevent any further failure in the same or similar circumstances. - 4.
 Documentation of BMP Maintenance and Inspection of Treatment Control BMPs.
 The Discharger must maintain inspection records and documentation of routine maintenance and repair of the treatment control BMPs at their facility.
-Inspection records and documentation of maintenance must be made available to the District upon request. - (c) Stormwater Pollution Prevention Plan and Construction BMP Plan Compliance.
-Whenever a SWPPP, or a Construction BMP Plan, or other plan is required, the Executive Director may require the Discharger to consider the consideration of District documents when determining which BMPs to include in the proposed SWPPP or Construction BMP Plan that will plan(s) to prevent or controlreduce pollution.
-Any DischargerPerson required to prepare a SWPPP or Construction BMP Plan or other plan shall install, implement and maintain the BMPs identified in the plan for the life of the project or the duration of the pollutant generating activities.
-A SWPPP Such plans may be required for:
+Inspection records and documentation of maintenance must be made available to the District upon request. - (c) Stormwater Plan Compliance.
+Whenever a SWPPP, Construction BMP Plan, or other plan is required, the Executive Director may require consideration of

+District documents when determining which BMPs to include in the proposed plan(s) to prevent or reduce pollution.
+Any Person required to prepare a SWPPP or Construction BMP Plan or other plan shall install, implement and maintain the BMPs identified in the plan for the life of the project or the duration of the pollutant generating activities.
+Such plans may be required for: